-Land Drains - Overview, Layout & Installation
+Land Drain - Overview, Layout & Installation

-Land Drains
+Land Drain

 Land Drainage is the term given to perforated drainage pipes that are used to cure waterlogged areas in gardens or other landscaped areas such as sports fields.
 Essentially they are perforated pipes that allow water to enter through small perforations.
 The water then flows away to a more suitable disposal point such as a stream, a storm drain or a soakaway.
 You should always check with your local authority to confirm that your chosen point of outfall is permissible.
 Land Drains should never be connected to a combined or foul drain without the express permission of the Local Authority, and in such circumstances the connection must always incorporate a trap.